snowyu/angular-reactable/README.md

 bower install angular-reactable --save
 ```

-this will install angular-reactable and add the dependency into 'bower.json':
+this will install angular-reactable and add the dependency into 'bower.json' file:

 ```json
 dependencies: {